BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our People/Support Network/Support Areas/people-support.md

 - Help identify gaps in knowledge and push for training opportunities
 - Provide support and expertise on jobs and tasks
 - Raise awareness of learning opportunities within Burendo
-- Max of 8 people to advocate or champion
-- Can be people advocate for someone in any tribe/team
-- Must be peer of or senior to people you advocate for